lfenzo/lfenzo.github.io/content/projects/data-science/machine-learning/inmet-solar-sao-paulo.md

 This project consists of the development and implemetation of a modeling approach for solar radiation forecasting (although mostly as a "regression as forecasting") from historical meteorological records using Machine Learning (ML) techniques.
 During the 12-month funding period, provided by [FAPESP](https://fapesp.br/) as a "Scientific Initiation" project, several activities such as literature review, data processing, model training and data analyses have been carried out resulting in a full ML pipeline.
 The data used in this project was collected by [INMET](https://portal.inmet.gov.br/), the National Meterology Institute in Brazil, consists of records of meteorological variables from which the models should learn; some of the treatments applied to the data, as well as other modeling decisions, are explained in futher details in following sections.

-This project was originally inspired by =THIS PAPER= which showcases a similar approach for solar radiation prediction in Australia, where energy trading markets would benefit from intelligent systems capable of forecasting energy offer from photovoltaic solar predictions.
+This project was originally inspired by [this paper](https://www.sciencedirect.com/science/article/abs/pii/S0960148115305747?via%3Dihub) which showcases a similar approach for solar radiation prediction in Australia, where energy trading markets would benefit from intelligent systems capable of forecasting energy offer from photovoltaic solar predictions.
 Unfortunatelly, such markets are not available in Brazil as most of the electric energy comes from hydroelectric dams.

 {{< cards >}}
   {{< card link="https://github.com/lfenzo/Impostor.jl" icon="github" title="Implementation" >}}